smarvin/connector-sdk/docs/index.md

 To develop connectors, be sure you have the following installed on your computer:
 - Windows or Mac operating system
-- Tableau Desktop or Tableau Server 2019.2 or higher
+- Tableau Desktop, Tableau Server, or Tableau Prep 2019.2 or higher
 - __Note:__ Tableau 2019.4 is required to run TACO files
 - Python 3.7 or higher
 - An ODBC or JDBC data source and driver that meets the requirements listed [here]({{ site.baseurl }}/docs/drivers)